brunsgaard/berlin-talk-2017/talk.md

 ---

-# So, what is needed?
+# Pre-training, what is needed?

 --